Make Every Word Count: Adaptive BA with Fewer Words: From Weak BA to Adaptive Byzantine Broadcast

 Upon a non-silent phase, the leader starts by asking all processes for help by sending a $\helpreq$ message (line~\ref{l:help_bb_2}).
 A correct process that receives a help request message answers the leader.
-If it has set a BA initial value, it sends it to the leader at line~\ref{l:reply_v}, and otherwise, it sends a signed $\idk$ (i don't know) message at line~\ref{l:reply_idk}.
+If it has set a BA initial value, it sends it to the leader at line~\ref{l:reply_v}, and otherwise, it sends a signed $\idk$ (i don\textquotesingle t know) message at line~\ref{l:reply_idk}.
 If the leader receives a value signed by the designated sender it broadcasts it (line~\ref{l:bc_v}).
 Otherwise, if it receives $t+1$ $\idk$ messages, it uses a threshold signature scheme to create an $\idk$ quorum certificate and broadcasts it (line~\ref{l:bc_idk}).
 A process that receives from the leader a value signed by either the sender or any $t+1$ processes returns it.
 Otherwise, it returns $\bot$.

 At the end of each non-silent phase, a correct process that returns a $v\neq\bot$ from the phase, updates its local $v_i$ accordingly at line~\ref{l:rec_val_v}.
-This value is the input for the weak BA algorithm.
-Since we execute $n$ phases, all correct processes set a valid values at the end of the phases.
+This value at the end of the $n^{th}$ phase is the input for the weak BA algorithm.
+Since we execute $n$ phases, all correct processes set valid values by the end of all phases.
 This is because once there is a correct process that did not set a value it initiates its phase and then all correct processes return with a valid value.
 At this point, all processes execute the weak BA and decide upon its output (line~\ref{l:decision}).